tailsmonster/pearr/PRESS_RELEASE.md

 <!-- content goes below -->

 - Users can add follows to certain topics, then be notified when a new program is posted related to certain topics.
-- A mobile app found on an app store would help us reach a wider user base as well as making our resource more accessible to those who lack a computer / inexperienced ,using a web browser
+- A mobile app found on an app store would help us reach a wider user base as well as making our resource more accessible to those who lack a computer / inexperienced, using a web browser

 <!-- content goes above -->